Local Health Departments

 - Documents to assist with readiness, terms, tips, do's & don'ts, tracking sheet, documentation preparation

-The following ISDH document examples have not yet been reviewed by PHAB and ISDH cannot guarantee the examples will fully meet all the requirements of their corresponding measure.
+The following IDOH document examples have not yet been reviewed by PHAB and IDOH cannot guarantee the examples will fully meet all the requirements of their corresponding measure.
 Examples have been developed under Standards and Measures 1.5.
-For more information on areas of strengths and weaknesses within the examples please contact the ISDH Accreditation Coordinator, Patricia Truelove, at PTruelove1@isdh.IN.gov.
+For more information on areas of strengths and weaknesses within the examples please contact the IDOH Accreditation Coordinator, Patricia Truelove, at PTruelove1@isdh.IN.gov.

 - Indiana State Health Assessment Process (1.1.1S3)